f0ns1/DistroLinuxF0ns1/README.md

 ## 4.4  Adjusting the Toolchain

-## Important point too, yout must verify and compare your output with teh example
+Important point too, yout must verify and compare your output with the example

 	basckup and new link